Citizenship

 • Grant processing runs roughly 8 to 12 months in 2026; verify current fees and times on canada.ca.

 Before you start a Canada citizenship application, confirm you are eligible, because the most common reason an application is returned is that it was filed too early.
 To apply for citizenship by grant you must be a permanent resident in good standing, have been physically present in Canada for at least 1,095 days in the five years before you sign your application, have met your tax filing obligations, and, if you are aged 18 to 54, meet the language standard and pass the citizenship test.
-Our dedicated citizenship requirements guide covers each of these in full.
+Our dedicated citizenship requirements guide covers each of these in full, and if you became a permanent resident through Express Entry the same 1,095-day rule applies before you can apply for a grant.

 As a standard immigration practice, we advise on citizenship by grant and prepare your application.
 The figures and rules below reflect IRCC policy current to May 2026; always confirm the latest details on canada.ca before you apply.

-A complete document set is what protects your timeline.
+A complete set of citizenship application documents is what protects your timeline.
 While IRCC provides an official document checklist with the application, the core items for most adult grant applicants are below.
 Your exact list depends on your history, so we tailor a checklist to your file.

 A typical adult grant document set.
 Use the official IRCC checklist for your application and confirm current requirements on canada.ca.